jgerstmayr/EXUDYN/README.rst

 +  try to avoid Python function or try to speed up Python functions
 +  instead of user functions in objects or loads (computed in every iteration), some problems would also work if these parameters are only updated in \ ``mbs.SetPreStepUserFunction(...)``\
 +  for \ **discontinuous problems**\ , try to adjust solver parameters; especially the discontinuous.iterationTolerance which may be too tight and cause many iterations; iterations may be limited by discontinuous.maxIterations, which at larger values solely multiplies the computation time with a factor if all iterations are performed
++  For multiple computations / multiple runs of Exudyn (parameter variation, optimization, compute sensitivities), you can use the processing sub module of Exudyn to parallelize computations and achieve speedups proporional to the number of cores/threads of your computer; specifically using the \ ``multiThreading``\  option or even using a cluster (using \ ``dispy``\ , see \ ``ParameterVariation(...)``\  function)
++  In case of multiprocessing and cluster computing, you may see a very high CPU usage of "Antimalware Service Executable", which is the Microsoft Defender Antivirus; you can turn off such problems by excluding \ ``python.exe``\  from the defender (on your own risk!) in your settings:

+  Settings => Update \& Security => Windows Security => Virus \& threat protection settings => Manage settings => Exclusions => Add or remove exclusions

 \ **Possible speed ups for dynamic simulations**\ :